planet-lia/planetization-docs/content/game-rules.md

 ## Power bar
 Power bar represents a current balance of strength and shows ratio of the number of units each bot owns.
-Power ratio of both bots is displayed during the game as a green and red bar below the game UI.
+Power ratio of both bots is displayed during the mats as a green and red bar below the game UI.

 <br/><div style="text-align:center"><img src="/static/docs/images/power-bar.png" alt="Power bar" width="70%"/></div>

 ## Map
 Map contains 22 planets that units can conquer.
-Units can move from one planet to the other (destination can't change once the unit is on its way!).
+Units can move from one planet to the other (your bot can't change a destination of a unit while it is on its way!).
 If the unit can't go straight from one planet to another due to other planets being in between, it follows the path based on the graph shown in the image below.
 Once it reaches a node in the graph (white circle) from where there is nothing in between itself and the planet it is traveling to, it goes directly to it.
 In the image you can also see the ids of all the planets that are used in the game.